Consultation so far

 Takapuna’s opportunities have been well covered in plans dating back to 2010, and widely consulted on.
 Auckland Council approved our overall plan for regeneration in March 2016.

-We talked extensively to stakeholders over the following year, including the Greater Takapuna Reference Group and eight other key groups.
-We also worked closely with the Devonport-Takapuna Local Board, which included the project in its 2017 local board plan.
+We talked extensively to stakeholders over the following year, including the Greater Takapuna Reference Group and eight other key community groups.
+We also worked closely with the Devonport-Takapuna Local Board, which included the project in its 2017 Local Board Plan.

 Formal consultation took place in August and September 2017 on the proposed change of use for the 40 Anzac Street car park.
 A hearing followed, with a panel independently analysing submissions and hearing from submitters who wished to speak.